 You may have your bags and safety gear all prepped up, but you cannot forget your kayak paddle leash.
 A paddle leash can essentially keep your paddle from getting lost while kayaking.

 Losing your paddle can be a struggle especially on strong rapids.
 So we’ve collected our top 5 choices for the best kayak paddle leash as well as some thoughts on each one.

-The Top 5 for Best Kayak Paddle Leash
+Quick List Of The Top Kayak Paddle Leash

 Proyaker is a brand out of Miami, Florida that specializes in equipping kayak anglers with the tools they need for a good kayak fishing trip.

 Their paddle leash opts for a different approach to most, using a stainless steel cord instead of the usual bungee for its main paddle leash body.

 The Proyaker Ocean Tough kayak paddle leash does change a few things when it comes to how it’s constructed.